Bluefield, West Virginia: Roadways

-U.S. routes 19, 460, 21 and 52 run through the city.
+U.S. routes 19, 460, and 52 run through the city.
 Interstate 77 is a short distance to the east.
 Proposed and under construction are interstates 73 and 74, labeled as King Coal Highway.

 Rail

 The last passenger train was the Catlettsburg, Kentucky to Washington and Boston Hilltopper train of Amtrak, which was terminated in sweeping cuts in 1979.
-Until 1977 Amtrak's Mountaineer operated from Chicago and Cincinnati, through Bluefield, and then through lower Virginia to Norfolk, Virginia.
-Into the 1960s the Norfolk and Western Railroad operated trains from the Mid-West to the metropolitan Norfolk-Newport News, Virginia area, and Bluefield City was a stop.
+Until 1977, Amtrak's Mountaineer operated from Chicago and Cincinnati, through Bluefield, and then through lower Virginia to Norfolk, Virginia.
+Into the 1960s the Norfolk and Western Railroad operated trains from the Midwest to the metropolitan Norfolk-Newport News, Virginia, area, and Bluefield City was a stop.
 The station was located at 715 Princeton Avenue.

 Air

 General Aviation service is provided at Mercer County Airport, located off State Highway 123 between Bluefield and Princeton.
 The last commercial service by Colgan Air ended in 2007.
 This therefore makes Raleigh County Memorial Airport the nearest airport with commercial service.